 Oshkosh, WI 54901

-Dr. Lattery is author of Deep Learning in Introductory Physics (2017) and is engaged in a variety of theoretical and experimental studies of student model formation and development in introductory physics (Spencer Foundation, Grant #200800161).
-His research interests include physics education, standardized testing, and the history and philosophy of science.
-The author of many peer-reviewed research articles, Lattery has published in such diverse journals as Physical Review Letters, The Physics Teacher, School Science and Mathematics, Physics Education, and Science & Education.
+Dr. Lattery is author of Deep Learning in Introductory Physics (2017) and is engaged in a variety of theoretical and experimental studies of student model formation and development.
+His research interests include physics education, experimental particle physics, and the history and philosophy of science.
+The author of many peer-reviewed research articles, Dr. Lattery has published in such diverse journals as Physical Review Letters, The Physics Teacher, School Science and Mathematics, Physics Education, and Science & Education.